influxdata/docs-v2/content/enterprise_influxdb/v1/tools/influx_inspect.md

 The path to the `data` directory.

+Default value is `$HOME/.influxdb/data`.
+See the [file system layout](/enterprise_influxdb/v1/concepts/file-system-layout/) for InfluxDB on your system.

 ##### `[ -max-cache-size ]`

 The maximum size of the cache before it starts rejecting writes.